 Rose & Fitzgerald’s unique goods are made by skilled artisans from East Africa in their own design and craft studio based in Uganda.

-The ultimate gift for the cook or the host, Bibol’s mango-shaped bowl can be used for preparing and serving salads, fruit mixes, or other appetizers in style.
+The ultimate gift for the cook or the host, Bibol’s large bamboo salad bowl can be used for preparing and serving salads, fruit mixes, or other appetizers in style.

 Each bowl and server is handmade from 100% sustainably-sourced bamboo by artisans in Vietnam who earn fair, living wages.